 Colombia Coffee Roasters

 Choosing the best coffee in Oxford is a really tough call.
-When I first rocked up at the university in 2004, there were no chic coffee shops and no-one knew what a flat white was.
-Probably for the best when you consider my student budget, but how things have changed.
+We remember ten years ago it used to be that nobody knew what a flat white was… but how things have changed.

 Read More: One Day in Oxford